 Year 9 GCSE Apply Digital Practice Book

-Spring sale: only £179.99.
-Offer extended to 31st July.
+£100 discount extended until 31st December 2019.
 This is a Pdf version of the Practice Book.

 Many students miss out on the 60% of marks in new GCSE that are for applying and analysing.
 They find it difficult to figure out questions different to any that students have seen before.
 Textbooks and revision guides don't help - they're only good for the 40% of marks for knowledge recall.